The "green" revolution?

 We're suffocating!

-According to a ranking by the Swiss air analysis institute IQAir, 14 of the 20 most polluted cities in the world in 2022 are Indian.
-And all 14 of them are in North India!
-The phenomenon is such that, according to the scientific journal The Lancet, by 2020, 1.67 million deaths will be directly attributable to poor air quality.
-Among them, the capital New Delhi, which regularly suffocates under a cloud of pollution, would alone account for 20,000 deaths.
+According to a ranking by the Swiss air analysis institute IQAir, 15 of the 20 most polluted cities in the world in 2024 are Indian.
+And all 15 are in North India!
+The phenomenon is such that, according to the WHO, 1.5 million deaths will be directly attributable to poor air quality in 2024.
+Among them, the capital, New Delhi, which regularly suffocates under a cloud of pollution, alone would account for 12,000 deaths.

 Like other cities in the country, it suffers from pollution caused by exhaust fumes and toxic industrial emissions.
 Another major factor is the still widespread practice of agricultural slash-and-burn.
 Every year, in late autumn, farmers clean up their fields by burning them after the harvest.
 This practice, although prohibited, is on the increase.
 The inhabitants of North India are critical of the lack of political involvement in this crucial issue.